 Consider organized groups or even churches

-This is one of those things that I thought was fucking weak when I was younger, but now I really see the value.
+This is one of those things that I thought was silly when I was younger, but now I really see the value.
 When you work alone and aren't close with your neighbors, you need to find groups of people who share your interests.
 I'm so happy to have a book club, even when I don't like everyone in it or hate the book we're reading… because it feels so good to come together and share an experience with people.
 Do you like taking pictures?
 Join a local photo walk!
 Interested in philosophy?
 Look for a Unitarian Church and go get your agnostic philosophy on!
 Have a dog?
 Look for a meet-up!

 Remember: most people only have 2-3 close friends

-I think many of us have gotten the warped impression that everyone but us as these huge groups of close friends, and it's just not true.
+I think many of us have gotten the warped impression that everyone but us has these huge groups of close friends, and it's just not true.
 Again, it's easy to get into a looping victim narrative — and that time spent feeling sorry about not having enough friends is time you could be dedicating to cultivating a couple close friendships.

 These are the things that have worked for me, but I'm super curious — how do you guys make friends?
 Is it really basically just like dating, but without the sex?